peter-thompson/Topic-modelling-using-LDA/README.md

     return Output, doc
 ```

 HTML is used to add colour to the printed text.
 See [here](https://jakevdp.github.io/blog/2013/06/01/ipython-notebook-javascript-python-communication/) for more information.
 Note that the function above and the HTML implementation below was created for use within the Jupyter Notebook.
 Also make sure to change the directory in the function above to point to where the email to be analysed is stored.
-Below, assign the name of the file to the variable doc.
-The 3rd email by dickson-s has been used as an example here.
+Below, assign the name of the file to the variable `doc`.
+The 3rd email by **dickson-s has been used as an example here.

 ```python
 #Input the document we want to read